<< Yesterday

 1965 At Candlestick Park, right fielder Jesus Alou homers in the sixth inning.
 Two innings later, another Giants outfielder playing right field, also named Alou, goes deep when Jesus' older brother, Matty, hits the decisive dinger in San Francisco's 4-3 victory over Pittsburgh in the first game of a twin bill.

-1966 In a contest that featured 11 home runs, the Reds' Art Shamsky, who came in as a defensive replacement, hits three round-trippers in a 14-11, 13-inning loss to the Pirates at Crosley Field.
-Cincinnati's new left fielder's eighth-inning home run put the team ahead, and his shots in the 10th and 11th inning equaled the major league mark for dingers hit in extra innings
+1966 In a contest that featured 11 home runs, the Reds' Art Shamsky, who came in as a defensive replacement, hits three round-trippers in a 14-11, thirteen-inning loss to the Pirates at Crosley Field.
+Cincinnati's new left fielder's eighth-inning home run put the team ahead, and his shots to tie the contest in the 10th and 11th frames equals a major league mark for round trippers hit in extra innings.

 1969 Ed Kranepool becomes the Mets' all-time home run leader for the young franchise when he goes deep off Don Wilson in the fourth inning of the team's 8-7 loss to Houston at the Astrodome.
 The 24-year-old first baseman passes Jim Hickman, who had 60 round-trippers for the Amazins from 1962-66.